Cordeauxia: Taxonomy

 In amharic it is called Ehb, Qud or Quda.

 History

 The yeheb nut bush has been known to the Somali nomads for centuries.
 The first recovery of his existence dates back to 1871, when the Italian esplorer Luigi Robecchi Bricchetti noticed the plant when traversing Somalia to Bari.
-The bush has been named after Cordeaux, a botanic who first obtained botanical specimens in the Ogaden province (Ethiopia) which were found to be a leguminous plant belonging to a hitherto unknown genus in the Caesalpinaceae.
+The bush has been named after Cordeaux, a botanic who first obtained botanical specimens in the Ogaden province (Somali Galbeed) which were found to be a leguminous plant belonging to a hitherto unknown genus in the Caesalpinaceae.
 Afterward, Hemsley gave the plant the generic name Cordeauxia, with the specific epithet edulis (edible).

-In 1929, the yeheb bush covered half of the vegetation of large territories in Somalia and south-east Ethiopia.
+In 1929, the yeheb bush covered half of the vegetation of large territories in Somalia and Somali region.
 In 1983 the distribution has been reduced to small regions.